Virginia Tech® home

 Bystander Intervention: This workshop empowers participants to become active bystanders.
 We’ll define bystander behavior, explore the "bystander effect," and highlight the impact of inaction on individuals and communities.
 We will learn to recognize various forms of harm, including subtle and overt discrimination, and understand the importance of intervention.
 The workshop introduces the CARE model (Create a Distraction, Ask Directly, Refer to Shared Values, Enlist Others) to provide practical strategies for safe and effective intervention, emphasizing respecting the autonomy of those affected.

-Sexual Violence 101: This workshop explores why sexual violence happens in our society.
+Introduction to Gender-based Violence (GBV): This workshop explores why sexual violence happens in our society.
 We'll look at how things like gender roles and cultural beliefs play a part, and how different forms of oppression make some people more vulnerable.
 We'll also discuss how alcohol and drugs can be involved, and how media and the legal system sometimes blame victims.
 You'll learn about the impact of sexual violence on survivors and how to support them with sensitivity.
 We'll cover how to spot and challenge harmful behaviors like misogyny and learn ways to build a culture of consent and respect in our communities.

 Sexual Violence Prevention and Education